umbraco/UmbracoDocs/Tutorials/Creating-an-XML-Site-Map/index.md

     Sitemap: https://www.yourlovelysite.com/xmlsitemap
     User-agent: *

-Once you introduce a Sitemap for the first time, you might suddenly find yourself being crawled by multiple different search engine bots, which is exactly what you want, however if your site or hosting is a little creaky, you might want to add a crawl rate to the robots.txt to instruct well behaved search engine bots to give a bit of breathing space to your site in between crawl requests:
+Once you introduce a Sitemap for the first time, you might suddenly find yourself being crawled by multiple different search engine bots.
+This is exactly what you want!
+However if your site or hosting is a little creaky, you might want to add a crawl rate to the robots.txt to instruct well behaved search engine bots to give a bit of space to your site between requests:

     Sitemap: https://www.yourlovelysite.com/xmlsitemap
     User-agent: *